 Decode the base integer address from cs1's bounds and write the result to rd.
 It is not required that the input capability cs1 has its tag set to 1.

-GCBASE outputs 0 if cs1's bounds are malformed (see [Section 2.2.6.3](#)).
+If cs1's bounds are [malformed](#) then the bounds decode as zero, which causes this instruction to return zero.

-This instruction is illegal if CRE for the current mode is zero (see [Section 5.7](#)).
+This instruction is illegal if the [CHERI register access is disabled](#) for the current privilege.